knaveed20/Deep-Introspective-SLAM/README.md

 # Training and Testing

-Once the complete integration is performed Training fuction can be used with following commands:
+Once the complete integration is performed DQNorb fuction can be used with following commands:

     python DQNorb.py --mode=dqn_train
     python DQNorb.py --mode=dqn_test